The 3 Divisions of Sakhas

 He is so fun-loving that no one can predict what pranks he is up to.

-Taking Dau dada as an exception, he only listens to Bhadra to a certain degree.
+Taking Dau dada as an exception, he solely listens to Bhadra and that too to a certain degree.

 May be due to this commanding nature of his, all call him their commander-in-chief (Sanepati).